-Professional accreditation recognises your competence, experience and professionalism to colleagues, clients and the public, and provides a structure and incentive for ongoing professional development and learning.
+Professional accreditation recognises and demonstrates your competence, experience and professionalism to colleagues, clients and the public, and provides a structure and incentive for ongoing professional development and learning.
+This benefits both individuals and employers.

 Recognition: CGeog accreditation proves to employers, clients and the public that you demonstrate competence, experience and professionalism in geographical knowledge, understanding and skills.
 It enhances your career profile and can assist in advancing your career as it demonstrates significant personal development and a commitment to ongoing development.